FDA approved take-home kit helps couples conceive

 To prevent this, the Conception Kit® includes an innovative Conception Cap® that concentrates and protects the semen from the vaginal environment.
 The conception kit includes several aids including a three month supply of ovulation predictors and pregnancy tests.

-"You have a much better sperm sample because it comes from sex and the other thing that is there’s a lot less stress because you're not mortgaging your house," La Vean said.
+"You have a much better sperm sample, because it comes from sex," La Vean said.
+"And the other thing that is there’s a lot less stress because you're not mortgaging your house."

 Some key employers like Meijer, Herman Miller and General Motors already have this pharmacy benefit available for their employees.
 It's as simple getting a prescription from your doctor and paying a copay at the pharmacy.